Robpol86/robpol86.com/docs/posts/2026/2026-02-15-influxdb-downsampling.md

 ```
 :::

+Don't forget to save your changes to the dashboard.

 ## Backfill Data Guidance

 If you have existing data that you'd like to keep you'll need to backfill it into the newly created downsample buckets.